-The biggest obstacle standing between fisherfolk and the Asian sea bass as a commercially viable commodity is the fish’s rather costly diet, which relies on fish meal as its primary protein source.
+The biggest obstacle between fisherfolk and the Asian sea bass as a commercially viable commodity is the fish’s costly diet.
+It relies on fish meal as its primary protein source.
 Attempts at finding a cheaper replacement for fish meal have led to the use of kangkong, malunggay, and other plant-based alternatives, with less than spectacular results.

 Fortunately, Dr. Erlinda S. Ganzon-Naret may have found the answer to this conundrum in the form of the humble mongo.
 Dr. Ganzon-Naret was the first of three UP Visayas scientists to discuss their research projects over brunch with media practitioners from all over the country at the Hotel del Rio in Iloilo last December 6.

 In a multi-phase study conducted over the course of 75 days, Dr Ganzon-Naret tested three potential protein source alternatives: the aforementioned mongo (yellow mungbean), plus kadyos (pigeon pea) and bitswelas (kidney bean).
 The three were used in separate fish feeds, each replacing about one-fifth of the fish meal in their respective formulations.

 She and her team discovered that among the three, the mongo-infused fish feed came closest to the regular fish meal in terms of protein efficiency, while being significantly cheaper to produce.

 The results also revealed that the mongo-infused meal did not show any adverse effects on the growth, survival, and body composition of the Asian sea bass.